 Harlan was part of the second wave of fantastic fiction (the third if you count Jules Verne and H. G. Wells, but I want to simplify), following behind Asimov, Heinlein, Clarke and the other pioneers.
 His generation — Norman Spinrad, J. G. Ballard, Ursula K. Le Guin, even Kurt Vonnegut — tested the boundaries of what had been known as “science fiction” or “fantasy.”
 Why was legitimate metaphorical musing on the human condition relegated to a literary ghetto?
 Somebody (Fred Pohl?) once said, “Science fiction deals with all places in the universe and all times in infinity.
-Therefore, ‘mainstream’ fiction is simply a subset of science fiction.”
+Therefore, ‘mainstream’ fiction — here and now — is simply a subset of science fiction.”
 Harlan began his career in the final days of the pulp-fiction era, when you sold your words by the pound.
 But I think he was forever torn between wanting to be that world’s hero and wanting to escape it completely.

 When he relocated to Los Angeles, it was to write scripts for tv (mostly) and movies (his solo credit, THE OSCAR, was an infamous flop).
 But he was good at it, a particular natural at fantastic subjects.
 Harlan wrote “The City At The Edge Of Forever,” which many consider the finest STAR TREK story ever produced, and a couple of his scripts for THE OUTER LIMITS were evidently osmosed so subtly by the young James Cameron that, apres lawsuit, THE TERMINATOR’s end-credit crawl now includes, “Acknowledgment to the works of Harlan Ellison.”

 In print, Harlan wrote shorter fiction almost exclusively, which many feel is harder than writing a long novel because you have to stay precise.
 All I can tell you is that I consider “I Have No Mouth And I Must Scream” and “‘Repent, Harlequin!’
-Said The Ticktockman” worthy of inclusion in 20th-century tip-top short-fiction collections, up there among J. D. Salinger, Shirley Jackson, Ray Bradbury and Eudora Welty.
-There are maybe ten more Ellisons that could fit in there too.
+Said The Ticktockman” worthy of inclusion in 20th-century tip-top short-fiction collections, up there alongside J. D. Salinger, Shirley Jackson, Ray Bradbury and Eudora Welty.
+There are more Ellisons that could fit in there too.
 As with Tom Wolfe (R.I.P.), Harlan’s energy and electricity make the pages crackle, again and again.
 Man, what a writer.
 So imagine my consternation after I muscled my way into the book business and heard my first Harlan story.